Skip to main content

 Other overpayments

-The council can make deductions from your ongoing housing benefit payments.
+The council can take money from your future housing benefit payments.

-This means you have to pay more towards your rent until the overpayment is repaid to avoid rent arrears.
+This means you have to pay more towards your rent until the overpayment is repaid so that you do not get rent arrears.

-You can ask the council to reduce the amount it takes if you cannot afford rent, food or other living costs.
+You can ask the council to take a smaller amount for the repayments if you cannot afford rent, food or other living costs.

-Get advice if the council refuses to reduce the deductions.
+Get advice if the council will not agree to take a smaller amount.

-Sometimes, the council sends a bill.
-You can ask to repay the overpayment in instalments.
+Sometimes, the council sends you a bill.
+You can ask to repay the money in small amounts at a time.

-The council can take court action to recover what you owe if you do not make a repayment arrangement.
+The council can take court action to get the money back if you do not set up a repayment plan with them.

-Ask the council to review their decision if:
+Ask the council to look at their decision about the overpayment again if:

-• you think the council’s calculations are wrong
+• you think the overpayment amount is wrong

-• the council made an error and you were not aware you were being overpaid
+• the council made a mistake and you did not know you were being overpaid

-You must request the review in writing within 1 month of getting the council’s letter.
+You must ask for the review in writing within 1 month of getting the council’s letter about the overpayment.

 Find out more about challenging a housing benefit decision from Citizens Advice.